JonMartinson/ecology_DFE/README.md

 ###NOTE####

 The all.poolcounts file is too big to upload to github so we'll have to figure out another way to add the data.

+### ADD figure numbers on later draft ###

+The wetlab_growth.R script contains analysis for the wet lab components of the experiment --> number of generations, species fitness, and total population size (Figures XX, YY, ZZ).

+The gse_barseq.R script contains the gene set enrichment analysis and figures (Figure XX).

+The barseq_scatterplots_different_models_of_predicted_effect.R contains the analysis for fig 2.

+The plot_individual_gene_fitness.R script contains the code to generate figures X, Y, Z.